samlinux/hlf-c01/src/ch01-01-01-installing-fabric.md

 # check the docker-compose version
 docker-compose --version
 ```
-If you see a output like **docker-compose version 1.29.0, build xxxx** you have successfully installed Docker Compose.
+If you see a output like **docker-compose version 1.29.0, build 5db8d86f** you have successfully installed Docker Compose.

 Congratulations at this point you have also successfully installed Docker Compose on your linux box.
 We are now ready to use Docker and Docker Compose for our HLF journey.